 Please enjoy the website and thank you for taking a moment.

-Alexandra is a two time Artist Fellow of the New Hampshire State Council on the Arts, her work has been exhibited in galleries throughout New England, and is in the permanent collection at the North Carolina Museum of Art, and the Ogunquit Museum of American Art.
+Alexandra is a two time Artist Fellow of the New Hampshire State Council on the Arts, her work has been exhibited in galleries throughout New England, and is in the permanent collections of the North Carolina Museum of Art, the Ogunquit Museum of American Art, and the DeCordova.
 She creates her images using film and traditional darkroom methods.
 All of her work is personally hand-printed on gelatin silver paper, and has been signed, dated and numbered.
 Please click the "showing" button to find out where she's exhibiting, and to view television/print-media profiles.